Ptroncosogomez/Apuntes-magicos/README.md

-# Apuntes-m-gicos
+# Bienvenido a Apuntes-magicos
-Prueba apuntes secuencia 2022
+Apuntes secuencia 2022